JoschiZ/WCL-TS-Components/README.md

 Note that currently working with multiple components at the same time only partially works, since webpack currently emits all ressources instead of only ones that changed.

+Passing `--env=noTest` as a cli parameter will superseed the webpack config and not start the test plugin even if enabled.

 ___
 ### Github Actions Example (Not included in template!)
 You can automate a webpack build on your github repo to ensure that `dist` is always up-to-date.